xtreamsrl/clockify-nlp-bot/README.md

 This project was started as an internal tool for our employees, and then we decided to roll it out to anyone who could benefit from it, with a few tweaks and adjustments.
-Hence, we'd do our best to work on any issue or bug but do consider we're maintaining it on out spare time.
+Hence, we'd do our best to work on any issue or bug but do consider we're maintaining it on our spare time.

 If you'd like to see this project grow in features, richness and support, you can give a ⭐️ to let us know this is helpful.
 You can also buy us a coffee if you like.